-Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Unit Proposed Maximum Aggregate Offering Price Amount of Registration Fee Common Stock, \$0.01 par value per share (1) (1) \$3,000,000 \$410 (2)
+Title of Each Class of Amount to be Proposed Proposed Amount of

+Securities to be Registered Registered Maximum Offering Price Per Unit Maximum Aggregate Offering Price Registration Fee Common Stock, \$0.01 par value per share (1) (1) \$ 5,000,000 \$ 644

-- (1) An indeterminate number of shares of common stock are registered hereunder for issuance by the registrant from time to time at indeterminate prices.
-The aggregate public offering price of common stock offered by the registrant will not exceed \$3,000,000. - (2) Previously paid.
+(1) An indeterminate number of shares of common stock are registered hereunder for issuance by the registrant from time to time at indeterminate prices.
+The aggregate public offering price of common stock offered by the registrant will not exceed \$5,000,000.